tjradcliffe/simple_minimizer/README.md

 This minimizer was designed to be brutally simple and extremely robust.
 The original aim was primarily multi-model image registration during the development of the pseudo-correlation image registration algorithm for online portal imaging and other applications.
+This means it works best on systems with clearly defined ("anatomical") axes that are largely independent of each other.

 It uses a combination of bracketing and parabolic interpolation to get the job done.
 It is not designed for speed.